IOTADevs/UltraVaults/README.md

 The plugin is also very customizeable (I think) for server owners

 # Installation
-Drop the phar downloaded from poggit or compiled zip downloaded from github.
+Drop the phar downloaded from poggit or compiled zip downloaded from github to plugins folder.
 Reload or restart server and done!

 # Configuration